Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Security proof of the MPQC protocol

-Proof of the security of our MPQC protocol will actually be almost the same as the security proof of the previously suggested MPQC protocol in Ref.~\cite{lipinska_pra_102_022405_2020}, and the only difference lies in the type of the non-transversal quantum gate in the chosen universal set of quantum gates ($H$ gate, $P$ gate, $T$ gate, and $\mathrm{C}\text{-}X$ gate), namely the $T$ gate is substituted for the $H$ gate.
+Proof of the security of our MPQC protocol will be almost the same as the security proof of the previously suggested MPQC protocol in Refs.~\cite{lipinska_pra_102_022405_2020,lipinska_arxiv:2004.10486v2}~\footnote{In the Ref.~\cite{lipinska_arxiv:2004.10486v2} it was shown that the security proofs of the original version of the MPQC protocol in Ref.~\cite{lipinska_pra_102_022405_2020} and the reconsidered version of the MPQC protocol in Ref.~\cite{lipinska_arxiv:2004.10486v2} are identical.}, and the only essential difference lies in the type of the non-transversal quantum gate, namely the $T$ gate is substituted for the $H$ gate, and in the basis of the logical measurement, namely the normal basis is substituted for the Fourier basis.
 In particular, in the security proof of the previously suggested MPQC protocol the ``ideal'' protocol is constructed by using a simulation technique, i.e., for any ``real'' adversary $\mathcal{A}_\mathrm{real}$ an ``ideal'' adversary $\mathcal{A}_\mathrm{ideal}$ is constructed by saying that an ``ideal'' adversary $\mathcal{A}_\mathrm{ideal}$ internally simulates the execution of the ``real'' protocol with ``real'' adversary $\mathcal{A}_\mathrm{real}$.
 Specifically, one writes the execution of the ``real'' protocol and the ``ideal'' protocol and shows that the outputs of both protocols are equivalent in case of success of the VHSS protocol.
-Finally, we note that the security definition employed in this paper follows the paradigm of sequential composability, see Ref.~\cite{lipinska_pra_102_022405_2020} for details.
+Finally, we note that the security definition employed in this paper follows the paradigm of sequential composability, see Refs.~\cite{lipinska_pra_102_022405_2020,lipinska_arxiv:2004.10486v2} for details.